nathanjzhao/nathanjzhao.github.io/_posts/2025-10-13-psycholinguistics.markdown

 ---

+Psycholinguistics studies how our minds process language - from recognizing sounds and words to understanding grammar and meaning.
+As we build increasingly sophisticated language models, it's fascinating to consider how biological neural networks tackle the same fundamental challenges.
+What if we could peek inside both systems as they process language?

 Before we dive in, try this yourself: [Lexical Decision Task](https://www.psytoolkit.org/experiment-library/experiment_ldt.html)

 You'll see letter strings flash on screen - your job is to decide as quickly as possible whether each is a real word or not.
 Those tiny differences in response time reveal the underlying mechanics of word recognition.

 What you just experienced demonstrates the core phenomena we'll explore in this post.
-Individual trials vary, but repeat the task 100 times and clear patterns appear - systematic differences that reveal how your brain processes language.
+Individual trials vary, but repeat the task 100 times and clear patterns appear - systematic differences in response time that reveal how your brain processes language.

 ## Facilitation and Inhibition in Word Recognition